cldeluna/automation_business_case_calculator/README.md

 3. **Acquisition strategy**
    - Choose Buy tool(s) or Build in-house and enter one-time + annual costs.
 4. **Debts & Risk (optional)**
    - Toggle Technical Debt and/or CSAT Debt.
+   - For each enabled debt, specify a dedicated “Non‑automated portion applied to [debt] (%)” (defaults from scope, but can differ per debt).
-Enter 100% annual impact, remediation cost (optional), and residual %.
+   - Enter 100% annual impact, remediation cost (optional), and residual %.
 5. **Additional Benefits (optional)**
    - Check any categories that apply and provide annual value, methodology, and typical assumptions.
 6. **Manual vs Automated time per change**